-In certain states, some newer fixed index annuities with an income rider offer a “Chronic Illness” benefit rider, under which income payments are increased significantly, if you cannot perform two of the six Activities of Daily Living, and other conditions are met.
+In certain states, some newer fixed index annuities with an income rider offer a “Chronic Illness” benefit rider, under which income payments can be increased significantly if you cannot perform two of the six Activities of Daily Living, and other specific conditions are met.
 There is usually little to no cost for these riders, so it may be worth seeking them out if you have not planned to address long-term healthcare risks yet.
 While these riders are not a substitute for a long-term care insurance policy, they can provide extra funds for chronic illness expenses, with no underwriting involved.

 #7 – Guaranteed Death Benefit Features